akihikodaki/dts/test_plans/vm2vm_virtio_pmd_cbdma_test_plan.rst

 Vhost asynchronous data path leverages DMA devices to offload memory copies from the CPU and it is implemented in an asynchronous way.
 In addition, vhost supports M:N mapping between vrings and DMA virtual channels.
 Specifically, one vring can use multiple different DMA channels and one DMA channel can be shared by multiple vrings at the same time.
-Vhost enqueue operation with CBDMA channels is supported in both split and packed ring.
+From DPDK22.07, Vhost enqueue and dequeue operation with
+CBDMA channels is supported in both split and packed ring.

-This document provides the test plan for testing some basic functions with CBDMA device in vm2vm vhost-user/virtio-pmd topology environment.
+This document provides the test plan for testing some basic functions with CBDMA channels in vm2vm vhost-user/virtio-pmd topology environment.
-1. vm2vm mergeable, normal path test with virtio 1.0 and virtio 1.1
+1. vm2vm mergeable, non-mergebale path test with virtio 1.0 and virtio1.1 and check virtio-pmd tx chain packets in mergeable path.
-2. vm2vm mergeable path test with virtio 1.0 and dynamic change queue number.
+2. dynamic change queue number.

-Note:
+..Note:
 1.For packed virtqueue virtio-net test, need qemu version > 4.2.0 and VM kernel version > 5.1, and packed ring multi-queues not support reconnect in qemu yet.
-2.For split virtqueue virtio-net with multi-queues server mode test, need qemu version >= 5.2.0, dut to old qemu exist reconnect issue when multi-queues test.
+2.For split virtqueue virtio-net with multi-queues server mode test, better to use qemu version >= 5.2.0, dut to qemu(v4.2.0~v5.1.0) exist split ring multi-queues reconnection issue.
 3.When DMA devices are bound to vfio driver, VA mode is the default and recommended.
 For PA mode, page by page mapping may exceed IOMMU's max capability, better to use 1G guest hugepage.
 4.DPDK local patch that about vhost pmd is needed when testing Vhost asynchronous data path with testpmd.